eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 ### Query: Table Report

-Use this property to provide a tabular read-only report of a custom SPARQL query at the place where this property shape is used in the user interface.
+Use this property to provide a tabular report of a custom SPARQL query at the place where this property shape is used in the user interface.

 The following placeholder can be used in the query text of the SPARQL query:

 - `{{shuiMainResource}}` - refers to the main resource rendered in the start node shape of the currently displayed node shape tree (only relevant in case of sub-shape usage) ;
 - `{{shuiResource}}` - refers to the resource which is rendered in the node shape where this property shape is used (maybe a sub-shape) ;
 - `{{shuiGraph}}` - the currently used graph.

+Beta Feature: This query will be used as well to populate the related resources for the advanced editor.
+In this case, you need to have the projection variables `resource` (the resource IRI which is linked to the shaped resource) and `graph` or _graph (the graph IRI where the relation statement is saved) in your query.

+If your table report is not intended to be used with the advanced editor, you can set the property as read only.

 Used Path: `shui:valueQuery`